 We went to a tattoo shop close to campus; it had amazing reviews and was owned by a woman.
 The owner ended up doing my tattoo, and she handled my awkward so well.
 I had a lot of nervous energy in the beginning; I did a weird hand signage thing with a woman who was watching someone else get a tattoo behind a curtain.
 I also remember talking about ceiling tiles a lot while she did it.

 The actual getting the tattoo felt very nice.
 It only hurt a couple of times, which caused my foot to jump.
 Other than that, it was super relaxing; I could see how people get addicted to getting tattoos.
+There was literally a moment where I fell asleep.

 Probably not, at least not right now.